GJDuck/e9patch/doc/e9tool-user-guide.md

                 asm volatile ("int3");
         }

-Once defined, the instrumentation will need to be compiled accordingly.
+Once defined, the program can be compiled using the `e9compile.sh` script.
-For this, the `e9compile.sh` script has been included which invokes `gcc` with the necessary options in order to generate an E9Tool compatible binary:

         ./e9compile.sh counter.c

+The `e9compile.sh` script is a `gcc` wrapper that ensures the generated binary is compatible with E9Tool.
+In this case, the script will generate a `counter` binary if compilation is successful.

+Finally, the `counter` binary can be used as a call trampoline.
+For example, to generate a `SIGTRAP` after the 10000th `xor`
+instruction:

+        ./e9tool -M 'mnemonic==xor' -P 'entry()@counter' ...

+Call trampolines are primarily designed for ease-of-use and **not** for speed.
+For applications where speed is essential, it is recommended to design a custom trampoline using a plugin.

 ---
-#### <a id="s221">2.2.1 Call Action Arguments</a>
+#### <a id="s221">2.2.1 Call Trampoline Arguments</a>

-Call actions also support passing arguments to the called function.
+Call trampolines also support passing arguments to the called function.
 The syntax uses the `C`-style round brackets.
 For example:

-        ./e9tool -M ... -A 'call func(rip)@example' xterm
+        ./e9tool -M ... -P 'func(rip)@example' xterm

 This specifies that the current value of the instruction pointer `%rip` should be passed as the first argument to the function